WetDogWeather/TerrierWeb/doc/Terrier.md

 for you with the startLayer() call.
 But once you have a TerrierLayer, you can modify it with this object.</p></dd>
 <dt><a href="#TerrierOverlay">TerrierOverlay</a></dt>
-<dd><p>Terrier manages its layers through this one top level structure.
+<dd><p>Terrier manages its layers through this singleton class.
 You won't create one of these, but will be given one in the callback for setup from the TerrierModule.</p>
+<p>Think of it as the Terrier Overlay on top of your map, whether
+that's MapLibre or Leaflet or some other.</p>
 <p>You can keep the TerrierOverlay around to add and remove layers
 as needed.</p></dd>
 <dt><a href="#TerrierModule">TerrierModule</a></dt>